-Yet, none of the schools meet 100% of need.
-More freshman at UT Dallas had their need fully met than at any of the other schools.
-The majority of freshman at these colleges will not have their need fully met.
+The point is that none of the schools meet 100% of need.
+The reality is that most freshman at these colleges, and at most colleges in general, will not have their financial need fully met.

-Your EFC can make even more of a difference at private schools.
+Your Expected Family Contribution can make even more of a difference at private schools.
 If your EFC is $15,000, the $50,000 private school should provide you with $35,000 in financial aid.
 Too good to be true you say?
 Well, it is for some people and not for others.

 What am I talking about?
-There are schools that state they will guarantee to meet all demonstrated financial need.
-The tricky part is in how they meet the need and how they define the need.
+There are a limited number of schools that state they will guarantee to meet all demonstrated financial need.
+The tricky part is that they get to define your need.

-The schools are in no way obligated to accept the government’s definition of your need.
+The schools are in no way obligated to accept the government’s definition of your need as defined by the EFC (it is their own money they are giving away.)
 They can use their own Institutional Methodology (IM) to calculate financial need instead of the Federal Methodology (FM) used by the FAFSA.
 Therefore, the EFC the college calculates may share little resemblance to the EFC you received in your SAR.

 Many schools request additional financial information from students, including taxes and bank statements, before awarding financial aid.
 An increasing number of schools require students to complete the CSS PROFILE, a financial application from the College Board which requires much more information than the FAFSA.

 Oh, and you have to pay the College Board $25 to submit the form and then another $16 per school.
 The school using its own Institution Methodology (IM) could decide that your EFC isn’t the $15,000 calculated by the Federal Methodology (FM) but $25,000 based on their calculations.
-You’ll also probably have to ask for the EFC since schools that use the PROFILE don’t have an equivalent of the SAR.
+However, you could also have a much lower EFC at a PROFILE school because of the other information they consider.
+In any case, you’ll also probably have to ask for the EFC since schools that use the PROFILE don’t have an equivalent of the SAR.